 Table 4-3.
-Stratix II GX Device Recommended Operating Conditions (Part 2 of 2) Note (1) Symbol Parameter Conditions Maximum Unit T_J Operating junction temperature For commercial use 0 85 С For industrial use -40 100 С
+Stratix II GX Device Recommended Operating Conditions (Part 2 of 2) Notes (1), (2) Symbol Symbol Parameter Conditions Minimum Maximum Uni T{J} Operating junction temperature For commercial use 0 85 С For industrial use -40 100 С

-- (1) Supply voltage specifications apply to voltage readings taken at the device pins, not at the power supply. - (2) During transitions, the inputs may overshoot to the voltage shown in Table 4-2 based upon the input duty cycle.
+- (1) The data in this table is preliminary.
+Altera will provide a report upon completion of characterization of the Stratix II GX devices.
+Conditions for testing the silicon have not been determined. - (2) Supply voltage specifications apply to voltage readings taken at the device pins, not at the power supply. - (3) During transitions, the inputs may overshoot to the voltage shown in Table 4-2 based upon the input duty cycle.
 The DC case is equivalent to 100% duty cycle.
-During transitions, the inputs may undershoot to -2.0 V for input currents less than 100 mA and periods shorter than 20 ns. - (3) Maximum V{CC} rise time is 100 ms, and V{CC} must rise monotonically from ground to V{CC} . - (4) V{CCPD} must ramp-up from 0 V to 3.3 V within 100 μs to 100 ms. If V{CCPD} is not ramped up within this specified time, the Stratix II GX device will not configure successfully.
-If the system does not allow for a V{CCPD} ramp-up time of 100 ms or less, hold nCONFIG low until all power supplies are reliable. - (5) All pins, including dedicated inputs, clock, I/O, and JTAG pins, may be driven before V{CCINT}, V{CCPD}, and V{CCIO} are powered. - (6) V{CCIO} maximum and minimum conditions for PCI and PCI-X are shown in parentheses.
+During transitions, the inputs may undershoot to -2.0 V for input currents less than 100 mA and periods shorter than 20 ns. - (4) Maximum V{CC} rise time is 100 ms, and V{CC} must rise monotonically from ground to V{CC} . - (5) V{CCPD} must ramp-up from 0 V to 3.3 V within 100 μs to 100 ms. If V{CCPD} is not ramped up within this specified time, the Stratix II GX device will not configure successfully.
+If the system does not allow for a V{CCPD} ramp-up time of 100 ms or less, hold nCONFIG low until all power supplies are reliable. - (6) All pins, including dedicated inputs, clock, I/O, and JTAG pins, may be driven before V{CCINT}, V{CCPD}, and V{CCIO} are powered. - (7) V{CCIO} maximum and minimum conditions for PCI and PCI-X are shown in parentheses.